-Board sauce, sometimes referred to as board dressing or cutting board sauce, is a mixture of herbs, oil, an acid like citrus juice, garlic, onion, and seasoning milled together right on the cutting board.
-After the steak has cooked to a perfect 130 degrees (the gold standard medium-rare), it is rested on the board sauce for 5-7 minutes.
+Board sauce, sometimes referred to as board dressing or cutting board sauce, is a mixture of fresh herbs, oil, an acid like citrus juice, garlic, onion, and seasonings milled together right on the cutting board with a sharp knife.
+Once a grilled steak has cooked to a perfect 130 degrees (the gold standard medium-rare), it is rested right on top of the board sauce for 5-7 minutes.
 The steak is then sliced and mixed with the sauce right before serving.
-Board sauces add a deliciously bright flavor to steaks, and are well worth the effort.
+Board sauces add a deliciously bright, herbal flavor to steaks, and are well worth the effort.

 Various online creators give credit to Adam Perry Lang for inventing this sauce.
-And while he may have innovated some aspects of board dressing, both the contents and the tradition are too similar to a rustic chimichurri to give full credit.
-Sure, French herbs like tarragon and fresh marjoram can be added, changing the overall flavor.
-However, this concept is similar to Argentinian cuisine which holds great historical value that merits attention and credit.
-Any variation thereof is merely a western fusion take of this popular technique.
+And while he may have innovated some aspects of a board dressing, both the contents and method are too similar to a rustic Argentinian chimichurri to give full credit.
+Sure, French herbs like fresh rosemary, thyme, or marjoram can be used to change the overall flavor, but in the end, the concept is strikingly similar to older Argentinian methods.
+There is no arguing this tradition holds greater historical value that deserves attention and credit.
+Any variation of Lang’s is merely a rehashing of the past and is fusion cuisine at best.